libsemigroups/libsemigroups/docs/source/matrix/index.rst

 3. those whose arithmetic operation and dimensions can be set at run time:
    :cpp:any:`DynamicMatrix`

-It's unlikely that you will want to use the classes in described on this page directly, but rather through the aliases described on the other matrix pages (such as, for example, :cpp:any:`BMat`).
+It's unlikely that you will want to use the classes described on this page directly, but rather through the aliases described on the other matrix pages (such as, for example, :cpp:any:`BMat`).